Zyin055/Inspect-Embedding-Training/README.md

 ## What does this do?
 This Python script is used to analyze embeddings trained with textual inversion using the [Automatic1111 Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 When ran, it will create graphs of the loss rate of the embedding and the magnitude of its vectors.
+It's safe to run while the embedding is being trained.

 ## Screenshots
 Example of the script being run